 High Hills Developmental Center

-Located In: United States of America US
+Located at at an undisclosed place in United States of America US

 This hospital was originally constructed to treat Tuberculosis and other infectious diseases that were spreading throughout the surrounding major cities.
 The plans for a structure with a capacity for 75 patients were expanded to a 250 limit.
 The building, completed in 1912, featured large verandas for sun baths, a recommended treatment for TB at the time.
 The hospital claimed to be the first to use the Rollier sun method of treatment, which consisted of rolling the beds out of the rooms and onto the terraces through large French doors.